lazavgeridis/Comparing-Vector-Space-Representations-for-Images/README.md

 are used here in order to measure the accuracy of each approach.
 It turned out that for MNIST, manhattan distance is both more accurate and substantially faster.
 To compute the earth mover's distance between 2 images, we had to minimize an objective function with respect to some constraints.
 For this purpose, [google or-tools](https://developers.google.com/optimization) was used.
-To download OR-Tools for C++ refer to the official installation
+To download and install OR-Tools for C++, refer to the official installation
 [page](https://developers.google.com/optimization/install/cpp).